 The project was started by Elder Whabagoon, the First Peoples Leadership Advisor to the Dean, and supported by the Daniels Art Directive (DAD), a student-led group, with the Office of External Relations and Outreach.

 In August 2021, an open call for proposals was issued for First Nations, Métis, and Inuit artists living in the Greater Toronto and Hamilton Area.
 Que Rock’s proposal was selected by the Advisory Panel of five UofT Indigenous community members: James Bird, Melissa Deleary, Jaime Kearns, Robin Rice, and Brenda Wastasecoot.

-The Daniels Mural Project is part of U of T’s response to the Truth and Reconciliation Commission’s report, ‘Answering the Call: Wecheehetowin’, specifically to Call to Action number 2, a strategy for the funding and placement of more Indigenous public art across all three campuses in close consultation with local Indigenous communities.
+The Daniels Mural Project is part of UofT’s response to the Truth and Reconciliation Commission’s report, Answering the Call: Wecheehetowin, specifically Call to Action #2: a strategy for the funding and placement of more Indigenous public art across all three campuses in close consultation with local Indigenous communities.